Home > Biking

 There’s nothing more annoying than a pair of ill-fitting bike shorts.
 You want to be able to focus on the ride, not fight with your shorts.
 Lady shredders used to have to make do with a pair of shrunken men’s shorts, but those days are long gone.

-We’re happy to report that there is now a wide variety of cycling shorts made specifically for women.
-We’ve been riding trails across the U.S., including lots of miles in Oregon and Colorado with test notes from skilled riders, newbies, and professional mountain bikers.
+We’re happy to report that there is now a wide variety of mountain bike shorts made specifically for women.
+We’ve been riding trails across the U.S., including lots of miles in Oregon and Colorado, with test notes from skilled riders, newbies, and professional mountain bikers.

 And while there isn’t a single pair of shorts that works for every body and riding style, we’ve included a variety of options.
 Below, you’ll find the best shorts and chamois that will make hitting the trails that much more fun.
 Get ready to suit up and ride out.

-The Best Women’s Mountain Bike Shorts of 2024
+The Best Mountain Bike Shorts for Women of 2024

 Pros